-So why do some dogs chew on furniture, shoes, and other inedible things?
+Why do some dogs chew on furniture, shoes, and other inedible things?

-What can they chew?
+What can dogs chew?

-- Bully Sticks: our Best-selling chew and the natural alternative to rawhide.
+- Bully Sticks: our best-selling chew and an all-natural alternative to rawhide.
 This durable chew is well-loved by dogs and can do wonders for dogs’ teeth by scraping away tartar and plaque.
-Available in 5 thicknesses and multiple lengths, there is something for everyone.
-Dental chews aren’t limited to bully sticks.
-There are many other options available at BestBullySticks.com to suit individual dogs’ size, age, and diet.
+Available in a variety of thicknesses and lengths, there is a bully stick perfect for every dog.

-- Cow Hooves: For strong chewers, Medium to Giant breeds, cow hooves are a super durable chew!
+- Cow Hooves: For strong chewers, medium to giant breeds, cow hooves are a super durable chew.
 Sourced from free-range cattle, this chew is protein-rich and low in fat.